probonopd/attrutil/README.md

 # attrutil

-Command line tool to set extended attributes
+Command line tool to set extended attributes on Linux [tmpfs](https://kernel.org/doc/html/next/filesystems/tmpfs.html)

 ## Motivation

-The tmpfs filesystem does not support `user.*` namespaces, and standard unprivileged applications cannot access the `trusted.*` namespace on tmpfs mounts.
+The tmpfs filesystem does not support the `user.*` namespace, and standard unprivileged applications cannot access the `trusted.*` namespace.
 To overcome this limitation and allow non-root users to manage extended attributes in the `trusted.*` namespace on tmpfs, this program serves as a setuid helper.
 It is installed with elevated privileges and can perform the required extended attribute operations.

+__Note:__ The need for this tool would go away if the tmpfs filesystem supported the `user.*` namespace.

 ## Usage